Reinoptland/coders-network/PLAN.md

 - Route to the component
   - X Switch
   - X Route -> PostsList
-  - Navbar
+  - X Navbar
-  - Navlink
+  - X Navlink
-- Navigate to the posts page
+- X Navigate to the posts page
 - Gather data (from where?)
   - Make a request to the api for data
     - useEffect